 Gout can easily be identified by redness and inflammation of the big toe and the surrounding areas of the foot.
 Other symptoms include extreme fatigue, joint pain, and running high fevers.
 Sometimes corticosteroid drugs can be prescribed to treat gout, but the best way to combat this disease is to get more exercise and eat a better diet.

-If you have any questions please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions please feel free to contact one of our offices located in Oradell and Clifton, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Everything You Need to Know About Gout

 Stress fractures develop when a bone that’s constantly under stress eventually weakens.
 It typically occurs on the outside of the bone and happens due to repetitive motion.
 Many professional athletes and runners develop this condition, as overuse of the bones in the foot is common.
 The way the foot is structured may be another cause, as having flat feet or higher arches may be a contributing factor in developing stress fractures.
 When overdoing a specific activity, the risk is high for developing these fractures.
 There may not be physical signs and symptoms from the fracture, but when the activity resumes, pain is often felt.
 An x-ray is used to determine exactly where the fracture is.
 Recovery comes from resting the foot and being careful not to put stress on the bones.
 Occasionally a medical boot is worn to keep the fracture from worsening, in addition to engaging in physical therapy.
 Please seek the advice of a podiatrist if you feel you have a stress fracture in the foot or ankle.